 I could imagine her having a London room one day with a hanging Maldivian bed, artwork of whale sharks and the African savannah lying around – her own art.

 What are you waiting for?
 Jump in!

 This is a novel condition for me.

 No, I don’t mean being in the Maldives part.
 Not the snorkelling with the whale sharks part either.
 Although both were certainly new.

 Even more novel than these, is the ability to turn my natural observational insight, on people.

 I’ve always struggled with seeing people, which frustrated me since I could decipher events and ideas so sharply.
 But in the social relations space, it was like the senses were muted, deadened somehow.
 Like being shortsighted or hard of hearing, without being completely blind and deaf.

-In Perhentian, which was a bit closer in context to this time in the Maldives, the apprehension of the new context made it hard for me to resolve the experience.
+In the Perhentians, the apprehension of this new ability made it hard for me to resolve the experience.
 It was a barrage of sensation and decision, which smeared over each other.

 In India, the whole experience was softly clouded over in a kind of misty haze.
 I met with many new colleagues, discovered in astonishment that they connected with me, and that I could move them with my words.
 A little surprised that other people could see me in this form.
-Reached out to touch me, followed after me – as if I was called to come back into my new avatar.
+Surprised that they reached out to touch me, followed after me – as if calling me to come back into my new avatar.

 And that was when I finally dropped into my body for good, and into the world.